 Again, read the labels of any non-food products that your child may come into close physical contact with.

-Currently, unpackaged food doesn't need to be labelled in the same way as packaged food, and therefore it can be more difficult for to know what ingredients are used in a particular dish.
+Currently, unpackaged food doesn't need to be labelled in the same way as packaged food.
+This can make it more difficult to know what ingredients are in a particular dish.

 Examples of unpackaged food include food sold from: